JuanCG437/qa-portfolio/testing-documentation/03-CI_CD-in-testing.md

 # ⚙️ CD/CD in Testing Context?
+Continuous Integratuon (CI) and Continuous Delivery/Deployment (CD) are fundamental practices in modern software development.
+Their importance in testing lies in how they enable faster, more reliable, and higher-quality software delivery.

 ## 🏛️ What is CI/CD?
 - **Continuous Integration (CI)** developers integrate code frequently (daily or multiple times per day).
 Automated builds and tests run to detect issues early.